Xyfir/Documentation/xyfir-accounts/integration.md

   // Explains error when error is true
   message: String,

-  // The user's Xyfir Ads profile identifier
-  // Can be ignored if your service does not use xyAds
-  xadid: String,

   // Explained in depth later in documentation
   // Can be safely ignored if service does not need access tokens
   accessToken: String,